jakebailey/talk-ts-congress-2023/slides.md

 </v-click>

 <!--
+Let's go back to basics.
+What even are modules?

+Firstly, they're a syntax, import and export, which you're all familiar with.
+See code below

+They're also an output format, so ESM as I have below, but also CommonJS, very common module system in Node.

 When I talk about modules in this talk, I'm primarily talking about the syntax and its associated layout on disk.